Phytophotodermatitis: Apiaceae

 The carrot family Apiaceae (or Umbelliferae) is the main family of plants associated with phytophotodermatitis.
 Of all the plant species that have been reported to induce phytophotodermatitis, approximately half belong to the family Apiaceae.

 False bishop's weed (Ammi majus), the world's major source of the linear furanocoumarin xanthotoxin, has been used since antiquity to treat vitiligo but accidental or inappropriate use of this plant can lead to phytophotodermatitis.
 Despite this danger, A. majus continues to be cultivated for its furanocoumarins, which are still used for the treatment of skin disease.

 Numerous species in the family Apiaceae are cultivated as food products, some of which exhibit phototoxic effects.
 In particular, celery, parsnip, and parsley have been reported to cause phytophotodermatitis among agricultural workers, grocery workers, and other occupational food handlers.

+Ruta graveolens is the main cause of phytophotodermatitis.

 A number of phototoxic plant species in the carrot family have become invasive species, including wild parsnip (Pastinaca sativa) and the tall hogweeds of the genus Heracleum, namely, Persian hogweed (Heracleum persicum), Sosnowsky's hogweed (Heracleum sosnowskyi), and giant hogweed (Heracleum mantegazzianum).
 In particular, the public health risks of giant hogweed are well known.

 Other plant species in the family Apiaceae that are associated with phytophotodermatitis include blister bush (Notobubon galbanum), cow parsley (Anthriscus sylvestris), wild carrot (Daucus carota), various species of the genus Angelica (e.g., Korean angelica Angelica gigas), and most (if not all) species of the genus Heracleum (esp. the tall invasive hogweeds and the cow parsnips, Heracleum sphondylium and Heracleum maximum).